 Profile: Automotive engineering

 New and increasing challenges for the automotive industry include autonomous driving, electrification, and intelligent systems for vehicles.
-To meet these challenges, there is a demand for skilled automotive engineers able to develop robust engineering solutions, to transport people and goods in a safe, sustainable and cost-effective way.
-The profile automotive engineering will give you a solid and holistic foundation within the automotive industry, including profound knowledge in areas like Vehicle Dynamics, Aerodynamics & Thermal Management, Autonomous driving, Active & Passive safety, and Propulsion.
+To meet these challenges, there is a demand for skilled automotive engineers able to develop robust engineering solutions, to transport people and goods in a safe, sustainable, and cost-effective way.
+The profile automotive engineering will give you a solid and holistic foundation within the automotive industry, including profound knowledge in areas like vehicle dynamics, vehicle aerodynamics, autonomous driving, active & passive safety, and propulsion.
+Apart from the specific entry requirements for the whole programme, students pursuing this profile might need to have prior knowledge in fluid mechanics, control theory and programming and in the strength of materials, depending on the selected area of interest.

 Profile: Marine technology